meirm/MCP-Geo/README.md

 ### Option 2: Install elsewhere

-To use this server with the [Cline VSCode plugin](http://cline.bot):
+To use this server anywhere else:

-1. In VSCode, click the server icon (☰) in the Cline plugin sidebar
-2. Click the "Edit MCP Settings" button (✎)
-3. Add the following configuration to the settings file:
+1. Add the following configuration to the settings file:

 ```json
 {